CForg/Archive-of-Empirical-Dynamic-Programming-Research/README.md

-# Archive of Empirical Dyanmic Programming
+# Archive of Empirical Dyanamic Programming
  Collection of published papers that estimate dynamic programming models